 Sandals

-I usually bring three – a pair of white ones that are more dressy, lightweight flipflops for the beach, and a pair of good walking sandals for exploring and light hiking.
+I usually bring two pairs of sandals for a warm-weather trip– one pair of white Clarks that are more dressy, and a pair of good walking sandals for exploring and light hiking.
 I swear by my Teva’s which I’ve had for at least 10 years and are still as comfortable and look as good as the day I bought them.

 Undergarments